-Ensuring that your employees feel that they have a voice within your company, and that that voice is listened to, is key to your employee engagement efforts.
+This is why the employee voice is so important.
+The employee voice exists where everyone in the organisation feels they have a say in the decision-making process, where they feel heard and listened to, and their views are taken into account and acted upon.
+Ensuring that your employees feel that they have a voice within your company and that that voice is listened to is key to your employee engagement efforts.
 Without a robust employee voice strategy, you risk increasing the disconnect between employer and employee.

 Addressing issues surrounding employee voice will enable you to better engage with your team and encourage innovation in the workplace.
-Creating a culture that will serve to underpin the success of your company.
+In short, it creates a culture that will serve to underpin the success of your company.

-So, exactly what is employee voice?
-Essentially, employee voice is the means by which an individual communicates their opinions and ideas to their employer, and how these views are then utilised to influence the company moving forwards.
+Before we delve into tackling the problem, first, we need to die down the employee voice definition.
+Essentially, employee voice is how individuals communicate their opinions and ideas to their employer and how these views are then utilised to influence the company moving forward.

 This means that employee voice is a lot more than simply providing your employees with a way in which to communicate.
-It is providing your team with a range of platforms and opportunities to communicate, and actively engaging with what your team has to say by utilising their views to guide strategic plans and company direction.
+It provides your team with a range of platforms and opportunities to connect and actively engage with what your team has to say by utilising their views to guide strategic plans and company direction.